 - dimensions: 70 x 70 x 20 mm

 A diagram of the device is shown below and it contains encoders interfaces, the microcontroller module, a power stage, digital inputs, and outputs.

 The below diagram shows the structure of ROS node for device.
 This node subscribe data like a set velocity: linear and angular, states of digital outputs.
 The node publishes following informations: odometry data (relative position and orientation), states of digital inputs and supply voltage.
 The node code was published on GitHub: https://github.com/mdrwiega/md_drive_controller .

 The hardware part was designed in open-source software KiCad, which was used in creation of visualization placed below.

 The device visualization from KiCad

 Tests of device

-The device was tested in robot described in following topic: Four wheeled mobile robot with Raspberry Pi.
-The precision of odometry system was confirmed with motion capture system OptiTrack with six cameras.
+The precision of the odometry system has been confirmed with the motion capture system OptiTrack equipped with six cameras.